brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-20-how-is-it-like-during-the-first-hour-when-your-site-is-on-top-of-hackernews.md

----
-layout: post
-title: How is it like during the first hour when your site is on top of Hackernews
+# How is it like during the first hour when your site is on top of Hackernews
----

 {% include video source="youtube" id="o3nXaGxHq6w" %}